 Welcome to the Metropolitan Area Religious Coalition of Cincinnati which began its work as an interfaith coalition in 1968.
 MARCC provides a way for the religious community to speak in one voice to make compassion and reconciliation felt through constructive community action and the development of a community conscience.
 The membership consists of seventeen judicatories (denominations), made up of Protestants, Roman Catholics, Muslims, Jews and Unitarian-Universalists.

 MARCC over its 47 year history has worked to address social concerns in the Cincinnati Metropolitan area.
 By concentrating on common human needs such as food, human services, quality education, immigration, affordable housing, healthcare, employment, and community/police relations, MARCC has been a pillar within the community and an example of an entity whose members can work together and transcend religious differences while striving for a stronger and healthier community.

-At this year's Annual Judicatory Fall Planning Conference, MARCC Delegates chose for their two Concerns:
+At this year's Annual Judicatory Fall Planning Conference, MARCC Delegates chose to continue for their two priority social Concerns:

-We will continue our focus on making a difference in metropolitan Cincinnati in 2015.
+We will regenerate our focus on making a difference in metropolitan Cincinnati in 2016.

 We can use your help.
 Find out how you can join others to make lives better for all who live in metropolitan Cincinnati.
 Contact us at 513-721-4843 or firstname.lastname@example.org.